Table of Contents

 The key here is MORNING sunlight because morning light is much “cooler” due to the angle of the sun, and it’s less likely to burn your fiddle.
 If your tree sits in an east-facing window, just open the blinds or scoot it into direct sun for an hour each morning.

 Do this for a few days.

-If your tree is handling the direct morning light well, add about fifteen minutes each day until it’s enjoying several hours of direct morning sun each day.
+If your tree is handling the direct morning light well, add about 15 minutes each day until it’s enjoying several hours of direct morning sun each day.

 If the tree lives in an east-facing window, this might be all you need!
 If you want it to live in a south-facing window, start adding a little midday-afternoon light, but be very careful.
-Just add ten or fifteen minutes at a time (on top of its morning light regimen) and keep an eye on the leaves for signs of scorching.
+Just add 10 or 15 minutes at a time (on top of its morning light regimen) and keep an eye on the leaves for signs of scorching.

 If your tree handles the change well, keep adding time in the sun.

 If your goal is to move your fiddle outside eventually (either permanently or just for “vacations”), start by putting it out in the morning and bringing it in before noon, when the sun is highest.
 You may want to check on it once or twice to make sure the leaves aren’t burning.

 If the tree handles that change well, gradually increase time like you did inside.

 After a few weeks, your tree will be able to handle (and LOVE) a full 6-8 hours of direct sunlight per day, and it will probably grow like crazy!

 Tips for Even More Fiddle Leaf Fig Growth